When to apply for a Limited Certificate

 - if you wish to assist with carrying out all the prescribed electrical work that your supervisor is entitled to do.

-If you are a trainee
+If you're a trainee

 A trainee is a person who is undergoing instruction or training in any class of prescribed electrical work for the purpose of obtaining registration.
 They include apprentices who are working in the electricity industry.

-Your Trainee Limited Certificate enables you to work while you train, to become a registered and licensed electrical worker.
-A Trainee Limited Certificate is issued with the expectation that you will complete your coursework and examinations during the currency of this Certificate.
+Your trainee Limited Certificate enables you to work while you train, to become a registered and licensed electrical worker.
+A trainee Limited Certificate is issued with the expectation that you will complete your coursework and examinations during the currency of this Certificate.

 - your employer supports your application and completes the relevant section of the application form agreeing to supervise you in accordance with Board rules, and

-- your tuition in safe working practices and testing, CPR, and basic first aid is completed within 3 months of the issuing of the Trainee Limited Certificate.
+- your tuition in safe working practices and testing, CPR, and basic first aid is completed within 3 months of the issuing of the trainee Limited Certificate.

 You must be a Board approved trainee for your experience to be acknowledged towards registration and hold a Limited Certificate trainee card.
 The card is issued with the obligation to complete the directed coursework and examinations during its currency.
 The applicant will be advised of the required coursework and examination aspects at the time of issue.